mmolinac/P161Hi/README.md

 ### db1 host

-As I've been told, MySQL host is the fist one to start up.
+As I've been told, MySQL host should be the fist one to start up.
 Once it's running, with Ansible we apply a role to it.
 This role can be applied to any number of hosts.